 Available on the LICHTMOND album ‘Days Of Eternity’ via Blu Phase Media

 MIDGE URE Become (2014)

 Although Ure had been regularly touring and playing festivals, there was a gap of 14 years between the ‘Move Me’ and ‘Fragile’ long players.
 The ULTRAVOX reunion was the spark he needed to get his sixth solo album of original material finished.
 The lead single was ‘Become’, a romantic and less abrasive take on ‘After A Fashion’.
-With a danceable metronomic beat, it had a classic synthpop sound that Ure admitted to The Electricity Club was “kind of harking back to early VISAGE”.
+With a danceable metronomic beat, it had a classic synthpop sound that Ure admitted he was “kind of harking back to early VISAGE”.

 Available on the MIDGE URE album ‘Fragile’ via Hypertension Music

 ‘Glorious’ not only reunited our hero with Rusty Egan but also Chris Payne who co-wrote ‘Fade To Grey’; Ure said: “I liked the music, Chris Payne and Rusty had done a great job but I didn’t think the song / melody / lyrics were strong enough… I stripped the demo down to the basic track, edited it down into a more ‘song like’ format and started working on a glorious melody.
 I added the main melodic synth line and layered guitars over it, ending with the ‘hopefully’ uplifting solo over the outro”.

 Available on the RUSTY EGAN PRESENTS album ‘Welcome To The Dance Floor’ via Black Mosaic